petenorth/unified-jboss-ocp/README.md

 # Usage

+This process assumes you have a Nexus repository sitting in a project named 'cicd'.
+If you do not happen to have one either:

+* Create a 'cicd' project, and follow the instructions at [my Docker Nexus repository](https://github.com/benemon/docker-nexus#red-hat-nexus-repositories) to get yourself a Red Hat-flavoured Nexus image, with preconfigured repositories.

+* Alternatively, fork this project, comment out the configured nexus repositories, and uncomment the standard Red Hat repositories in the [settings.xml](configuration/settings.xml) file supplied.

 ## Template
 To use this project, run through the following steps.

+Create a new project for this template.
+Can be called anything, so I'm sticking with 'JBoss'.
+Because reasons.

 `$ oc new-project jboss`

+Make sure you're working in your new project:

 `$ oc project jboss`

 Assign the right roles to the default user.
 This enables clustering of AMQ and JDG within the project: